A Complete Guide to Tax Relief

 What is a levy appeal?

 are what happens when you're unable to resolve your lien.
 Levies don't just "make a legal claim to your property," they actually take that property away.
 The IRS uses levies as a way to get your attention when you do not respond to notices.
 Some levies are a one-time move, in which the IRS seizes a specific asset, such as a bank account.
 Other levies are ongoing, such as a permanent garnishment of a portion of your paycheck until you repay your debt or the levy is released.
 Taxpayers can request the release of a levy by:

 - Filing for bankruptcy.

 - Claiming the levy creates serious economic hardship and you are unable to meet basic living expenses.

 - Claiming the value of the property is much higher than the tax owed.

-As you would expect, the IRS is not in a rush to return property to delinquent taxpayers.
+As you would expect, the IRS is not in a rush to return the property to delinquent taxpayers.
 Hiring a qualified tax professional is a smart move when trying to release a levy.

-Filing a petition under the bankruptcy code can reduce or even remove your tax debts.
-Filing for bankruptcy also provides an automatic stay that temporarily stops all creditors, including the IRS.
+However, filing for bankruptcy also provides an automatic stay that temporarily stops all creditors, including the IRS.